kubernetes-sigs/gateway-api/geps/gep-4747/index.md

 ### Workload-to-Gateway Addressing (Interim)

-Until Gateway Routability ([#1651](https://github.com/kubernetes-sigs/gateway-api/issues/1651)) is resolved, workloads connect to the egress gateway via an implementation-managed Service.
-Most Gateway API implementations already create a Service for each Gateway; for egress, this Service SHOULD be of type `ClusterIP` (not `LoadBalancer`).
+Until Gateway Routability ([#1651](https://github.com/kubernetes-sigs/gateway-api/issues/1651)) is resolved, workloads connect to the egress gateway via an implementation-managed address reachable only within the cluster (often a ClusterIP Service).

 Implementations should:

-- Automatically create a ClusterIP Service for egress Gateways
+- Expose an internally-reachable address for egress Gateways
-- Report the Service's ClusterIP in `gateway.status.addresses`
+- Report this address in `gateway.status.addresses`
 - Use a stable DNS name (e.g., `<gateway-name>.<namespace>.svc.cluster.local`)

 ### Traffic Enforcement